Fall Family Fun in Toronto in September

 Parliament St. from Gerrard St. E. to Wellesley St. & Carlton St. from Parliament St. to Ontario St.

-Building upon last year’s return to a traditional street festival, the 2024 edition of this event will feature tons of music, everything from EDM to blues; lots of food and shopping opportunities and even a closing evening parade.
+The 2025 edition of the annual Cabbagetown Festival will feature tons of music, everything from EDM to blues; lots of food and shopping opportunities and even a closing evening parade.
 There’s also a kids’ zone where your children can bounce, craft, get their faces painted and more.
 Admission to the festival is free.

 Riverdale Farm Fall Festival